exonum/exonum-doc/src/get-started/java-binding.md

 }
 ```

+TestKit provides [`getTransactionPool()`][testkit-get-pool] and
+[`findTransactionsInPool(Predicate<TransactionMessage> predicate)`][testkit-find-in-pool]
+methods to inspect transaction pool.
+It is useful when there is a need to verify
-Transactions that were submitted in `afterCommit` method will also be put into this pool.
+transactions submitted in `afterCommit` method, as those are put into this pool.

 !!! note
     Note that blocks that are created with
     [`TestKit.createBlockWithTransactions(Iterable<TransactionMessage> transactionMessages)`][testkit-create-block]
     will ignore in-pool transactions.
 As of 0.7.0, there is no way to create a block
-    that would contain both given and in-pool transactions - to do that, put given
+    that would contain both given and in-pool transactions with a single method - to do
-    transactions into TestKit transaction pool with [`Node.submitTransaction(RawTransaction rawTransaction)`][node-submit-transaction].
+    that, put given transactions into TestKit transaction pool with
+    [`Node.submitTransaction(RawTransaction rawTransaction)`][node-submit-transaction].

 #### Checking the blockchain state